robertmotr/pixelify/README.md

 # in progress:
 - redo all tests to fix bugs and have safety
+- stop using CUB for image reductions and just write kernel myself
 - add invert image, threshold
 - realtime rendering if fast enough (maybe?)
 - add rotate kernel